 Mile End Park is a linear park of some 32 hectares and was created on industrial land devastated by World War II bombing.
 Some of this land is separated by roads, railways and waterways.

 The Park follows the Regent's Canal from Victoria Park to Limehouse Basin, and is separated from the southern edge of Victoria Park by the Hertford Union Canal.

 A plan existed from the end of the Second World War to create the park, part of a wider scheme to create several green routes connecting different areas of London to the River Thames, but extensive development did not begin until the end of the 20th Century.
 The Green Bridge, a pedestrian bridge over the Mile End Road, which bisects the Park close to Mile End tube station, opened in July 1999.
 The award winning bridge was designed by Piers Gough.

-The park is home to The Ecology Park - including a lake, the Ecology Pavilion and wind turbine, The Arts Park and The Art Pavilion, The Play Pavilion and Children’s Park, Mile End Park Leisure Centre, Mile End stadium, Mile End Climbing Wall, the skate park and Urban adventure base.
+The park is home to The Ecology Park, the Ecology Pavilion , The Arts Park and The Art Pavilion, The Play Pavilion and Children’s Park, Mile End Park Leisure Centre, Mile End stadium, Mile End Climbing Wall, the skate park and Urban adventure base.
 Nearby are an extreme sports centre and Revolution Karting, an electric Go Kart track as well as the Ragged School Museum.

 The Park currently has a Green Flag Award.

 You can download your own copy of the MEP map, which includes information regarding toilets, park facilities and the local area.

 Bus: buses 25, 277, D6, D7 and N25 pass close to Mile End Park.

 Tube: the nearest station is Mile End.
 This station is in Zone 2 and is on the Hammersmith and City Line, the District Line and the Central Line.

 Cars: cars are not allowed in Mile End Park.
 Pay and display parking is available in Mile End Leisure Centre.